This post may contain affiliate links.

 Check-in for Southwest flights begins exactly 24 hours prior to departure.
 Down to the second, exact.
 Therefore, if you want to have a window or aisle seat in your desired section, or you want to ensure you’re sitting next to your travel buddies, you need to check in to your flight exactly 24 hours prior to takeoff.

 The only option for priority boarding without paying for Business Select is by paying an additional $15 per ticket for EarlyBird Check-In which automatically checks you in 36 hours prior to departure.
 EarlyBird almost always guarantees you boarding in A2 or A3, even during the peak travel seasons.
-This is a cheaper route than Business Select, and quite frankly, you can get your Southwest drink vouchers for super cheap anyways.
+This is a cheaper route than Business Select, and quite frankly, you can get your Southwest drink vouchers for super cheap on eBay anyways.
 If you’re in doubt, consider paying for EarlyBird, but if you feel comfortable checking in exactly 24 hours prior to takeoff, then this is unnecessary as well.

 I always check in to my Southwest flights exactly 24 hours prior to departure.
 On a good day, I’ll land A3 boarding, and during peak season, I’m still somewhere between B2 and B30.
 Being in the first half of the check-in group guarantees you’ll have either a window or aisle seat on the plane, and that’s good enough for me.